Becoming the Unusuals

 Nite People spot with vintage KPUG Jingle (Running time :47)

 Mike Forney’s commercial ran six weeks before Laurie Vitt, a Bellingham High School senior, joined the Nite People for the first time at a New Year’s Eve dance that ushered in 1963.
-The band’s lineup that evening included Gary Hill, a talented guitarist, vocalist and a student at Western (now Western Washington University).
-Hill had led his own band when he was a high school student and a basketball star in Napavine, WA.
-Other band members on stage that night were Bellingham High School alums Reg Shannon on bass and Bill Cramer on drums.
-Laurie Vitt played tenor sax and there was a now unidentified keyboardist from Seattle, his name has been forgotten all these years later.
-With ’60s rock ‘n’ roll bands, comprised of teenagers and students, personnel changes were inevitable and frequent.
+The lineup that night included Gary Hill, a talented guitarist, vocalist and a student at Western (now Western Washington University).
+Hill had led his own group when he was a high school student and a basketball star in Napavine, WA.
+Other band members participating were Bellingham High School alums Reg Shannon on bass and Bill Cramer on drums.
+Laurie Vitt played tenor sax and there was a now unidentified keyboardist from Seattle, whose name has been forgotten all these years later.
+With 1960s rock ‘n’ roll bands, comprised of teenagers and students, personnel changes were inevitable and frequent.

 Vitt recalls, “Shortly after I joined the group, several changes took place: Bill Cramer departed and Pat Jerns from Bellingham became the drummer.
 When the keyboardist moved on, we hired Vic Bundy — a really young rock ‘n’ roll organist I knew from a band we’d both been in before.”